section-engineering-education/engineering-education/content/articles/using-kotlinx-coroutines-in-firebase-authentication-and-realtime-database-in-android/index.md

 #### Using Kotlinx Coroutines in Firebase Authentication and Realtime Database in Android
-To authenticate users to your project, Firebase Authentication delivers backend services, easy-to-use SDKs, and ready-to-use UI frameworks.
-Firebase Realtime Database can be used to store the details of users.
+For user authentication to an app, Firebase offers a ready made backend that developers can leverage and add authentication feature to their apps.
+Also, Firebase Realtime Database can be used to store the details of users.
 Because Android developers do not wish to write their own backends, all of this makes their job easier.

 In Android, while making network calls such as user Authentication, sending, or querying data from Firebase Database; you shouldn't perform such tasks on the `Main Thread`.
 You should do such tasks on the `Background Thread` and then update the UI accordingly.